shivanshu217/Text-Summary-generation/README.md

 dominate every sentences and serves no real purpose.

 STEP 2
-In the next step, we will nd vector representation (word embedding) for each and every sentence.Vectorizing of sentences means representing sentences in numer- ical form.
+In the next step, we will find vector representation (word embedding) for each and every sentence.Vectorizing of sentences means representing sentences in numer- ical form.
 It is not possible to perform mathematical operations on words, alpha- bets Hence vectorizing a sentence mean to convert and represent in mathematical